Last updated on 7/26/20

 The music streaming model is the most popular business model we see out there for music.
 You can look at it as an evolved version of the old school major label model, so it could also be dubbed the “new” mainstream model.
 This is generally what more established artists do and what most emerging artists strive towards.

-In this model, you favor making your music as accessible and available as possible on all digital and streaming platforms to remove any barriers for music discovery.
+In this model, you favor making your music as accessible and available as possible on all digital and streaming platforms to remove any barriers to music discovery.
 A big component to get exposure for songs are playlists and leveraging social media platforms to push out free content (music, videos).
 Fan bases are built around social media platforms and email marketing lists, which are used to engage fans.

 This model is a response to the fact that buying physical music has been on the decline over the past decade, so other income streams have become more of a priority for musicians such as live performances, merch sales and brand deals.
 For artists still trying to make a name for themselves, a standard day job is often needed to fund their music side hustle.